ZhangShuTHU/China-TIMES-MCA/README.md

 gridExtra
 ```
 ## OS dependencies
-Currently the official TIMES model can only be used under Windows, for use under Linux, see https://iea-etsap.org/projects/TIMES-HPC_final.pdf.
+Currently the official TIMES model can only be used under Windows.
+For use under Linux, see https://iea-etsap.org/projects/TIMES-HPC_final.pdf.

 **Windows only**

 Note: We tested our study on a Windows 10 64-bit PC.
-But theoretically, it should work on other versions of Windows as well.
+Theoretically, it should work on other versions of Windows as well.

 # Installation Guide
 `MATLAB`, `R`, `Tableau`, `Tableau Prep Builder`, `ANSWER-TIMES`, `GAMS`, `GAMS-CPLEX` have a complete installation guide on their official website.